-What is the future role of schools as online learning improves and snaps itself into brickand-mortar schooling environments?
+What is the future role of schools as online learning improves and snaps itself into brick-and-mortar schooling environments?
 Society "hires" schools to do a number of jobs, only one of which is to impart learning to students.
 Another central job is simply to care for children and keep them safe while parents are at work or otherwise unavailable.
 Schools provide important social services for many students, which range from counseling and mentoring to health services and free meals.
 In the years ahead, schools will likely provide more of these services, not less, for some students.
 From the perspective of children, having a place to have fun with friends is also vital, as is having a place to be exposed to various extracurricular activities like sports and the arts.
 Schools can do these jobs quite well for some students, even as other students have alternative options to fulfill them.

-As online learning takes on more and more of the job of delivering content and instruction or perhaps more and more of becoming the platform for helping determine each individual student's learning pathway, rather than in fact delivering all content and instruction-schools will As online learning takes on more and more the job of delivering content and instruction, it will free schools to focus on nailing other jobs. continue to be responsible for these other jobs.
+As online learning takes on more and more of the job of delivering content and instruction-or perhaps more and more of becoming the platform for helping determine each individual student's learning pathway, rather than in fact delivering all content and instruction-schools will continue to be responsible for these other jobs.
 In many ways the arrival of online learning is welcomed news for stressed out schools that have long been asked to do too much with too little.
 Once online learning becomes good enough, schools will be able to rely on it to deliver consistently high-quality instruction adapted to each student.
 That will free schools to focus on nailing the other jobs.
 These other jobs will likely include things like guaranteeing high-quality meals; clean and pleasing physical environments; the elimination of bullying; a range of athletic, musical, and artistic programs; and excellent face-to-face mentoring.